 There’s a post from the Tumblr blog The Red Wing Briar that regularly pops up as a meme across various social media platforms, and since it’s currently circling again, I thought it would make for an interesting discussion.
 Here’s the post:

-Why are ‘witch tips’ always like, “use quartz for a substitute for any crystal!” and not the good stuff like “River spirits are almost always looking to fuck shit up, so if you rile em up and then feed them a name, they’ll lay someone tf out.”
+Why are ‘witch tips’ always like, “use quartz as a substitute for any crystal!” and not the good stuff like “River spirits are almost always looking to fuck shit up, so if you rile em up and then feed them a name, they’ll lay someone tf out.”

 I feel like most of the comments I’ve seen whenever this meme appears are like, “Ha, I get it, but good point.
 Many so-called ‘witch tips’ are kind of milquetoast and don’t really help anyone move forward with their Craft.”
 But a solid minority of people who comment are like, “Okay, but how?
 How do I rile up a river spirit?
 Is there a book?
 A website?
 Because I’ve got a lot of names over here.”